JonnhyAxe/rxPerfectMatch/README.md

 npm run dev
 ```

-Thats it, the root page should be automatically open!
+That's it, the root page should be automatically open!
 Every change in the Vue.js files are automatically updated, if not just refresh the page.
 You should confirm the change in the Chrome dev tools:

 * Ctrl + Shift + l
 * Click on the Sources tab